 Aviation kerosene is the fuel of choice for aircraft across the globe.

-Which fuel is used in Aeroplane and helicopter?
+Which fuel is used in airplane?

 Aviation kerosene, also known as QAV-1, is the fuel used by airplanes and helicopters equipped with turbine engines, such as pure jet, turboprops, or turbofans.